FrozenNode/Laravel-Administrator/src/docs/relationship-columns.md

 <a name="simple-select"></a>
 ## Simple Select

 A simple `select` statement would be used when the data that you're joining is necessarily just one row long.
-This happens when the relationship is defined as a `belongs_to` or `has_one` relationship.
+This happens when the relationship is defined as a `belongsTo` or `hasOne` relationship.
 So let's pretend that you have a `hats` table represented by the `Hat` model.
 Each hat is owned by a single `User`, so there is a `user_id` column on the `hats` table.
 If you are displaying the `Hat` model in Administrator, you could display the hat's owner's email address in a column by doing this:

 	'user_email' => array(
 		'title' => "Owner's Email",